calebmsword/cpp-notes/value category.md

  - Function member access of static functions (`my_instance.static_method`) the result is also considered an lvalue.
  - But non-static function member access is considered an *rvalue* (`my_instance.method_name`).

 The names of functions are, in general, potentially ambiguous because overloading is always possible.
-Yet non-static member functions are treated as a special case.
-Perhaps the difference is that non-static function member access are sometimes *resolved at runtime* if the method is declared virtual.
-Whatever the reason, I would have preferred that function names were always rvalues, but we are stuck with the decision that was made.
+Yet non-static member functions are the only function-like expression that is an rvalue.
+(Perhaps the difference is that non-static function member access are sometimes *resolved at runtime* if the method is declared virtual.)
+Whatever the reason, I would have preferred that all function names and method names were rvalues.
+Alas, we are stuck with the decision that the C++ language designers made.

-Evidently the definition of lvalues provided is not quite correct.
+Evidently, the definition of lvalues provided earlier is incomplete.
 It is better define lvalues as 1) locatables or 2) names of functions or static methods.

 ## C++11